Just my luck; a 29 day. No, things always go bad on 29 days.

 "Today?
 Huh, we never got to the lesson.
 The instructor got sidetracked, started talking color--said color isn't true.
 We didn't believe her.
 So she showed us."

-Though I'd failed to prime spring fever in the girl, I wasn't so sure I hadn't caught a touch of the spring myself.
+Though I'd failed to prime spring fever in the girl, I wasn't so sure I hadn't caught a touch of the fever myself.

 "Anton, did you know color changes depending on what color is next to it?"